la2050/archive/_projects/2015/building-a-community-of-big-citizens.md

     increased ability to work on teams, increased ability to relate to peers of different backgrounds, increased self-confidence, and increased
     life-satisfaction and positive emotions.
-areas_impacted: ''
-partners: ''
-Please specify below: ''
-'Describe in greater detail how you will make LA the best place to connect:': '#N/A' Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: '#N/A'
-Please explain how you will evaluate your work.: '#N/A' Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: '#N/A'
-'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': '#N/A'
-How do you plan to scale the success of your proposal?: '#N/A'
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2015/building-a-community-of-big-citizens/img.youtube.com/vi/W8wBA--Vo8o/maxresdefault.jpg
 youtube_video_identifier: W8wBA--Vo8o